liabifano/hogwild-python/README.md

 [HOGWILD!](https://arxiv.org/abs/1106.5730)

 The implementation consists in one coordinator and `n` working nodes.
+As the dataset is constant, fits in the node memory and it will be required to be accessed by all the nodes multiple times (for each epoch), it will be sent to every node in the beginning of the job.
+Each epoch is one interaction of a SGD over a random subsample of the dataset.

 For now, the responsibilities of coordinator node are:
 1. Split dataset in train / test